Report Calls for a Ground-Up Overhaul of Federal Transmission Grid Policy

 The policies that govern U.S. transmission grid planning and investment can’t support the country’s need for an unprecedented expansion of clean energy.
 Federal regulators need to declare the current paradigm “unjust and unreasonable,” and implement a new one to spur hundreds of billions of dollars of investment in a nation-spanning transmission build-out over the next decade.

-The fundamental premise of the report — that the country needs large-scale, inter-regional transmission to meet its future energy needs — is also supported by seven former commissioners of the Federal Energy Regulatory Commission (FERC), the key government agency that can get the job done.
+The fundamental premise of the report — that the country needs large-scale, interregional transmission to meet its future energy needs — is also supported by seven former commissioners of the Federal Energy Regulatory Commission, the key government agency that can get the job done.

 “Not only yes, but hell yes,” James Hoecker, FERC chairman from 1997 to 2001, said of the need for major new transmission investment in a Wednesday webinar introducing the report.
-Beyond the need to absorb the country's growing share of wind and solar power, the grid will likely “need to double in size to support electrification of transportation, heat and other industrial processes,” all of which are needed to decarbonize the U.S. economy.
+Beyond the need to absorb the country's growing share of wind and solar power, the grid will likely “need to double in size to support the electrification of transportation, heat and other industrial processes,” all of which are needed to decarbonize the U.S. economy.

-Hoecker’s view was echoed by former FERC chairs Elizabeth Anne Moler, Pat Wood III, Joseph Kelliher, Jon Wellinghoff and Norman Bay and former FERC commissioners Nora Mead Brownell and Phil Moeller.
+Hoecker’s view was echoed by former FERC chairs Elizabeth Anne Moler, Pat Wood III, Joseph Kelliher, Jon Wellinghoff and Norman Bay, plus former FERC commissioners Nora Mead Brownell and Phil Moeller.

-“There is no climate plan that is serious if it does not anticipate a significant regional transmission upgrade,” Wood, CEO of Hunt Energy Network and FERC chair from 2001 to 2005, said in Wednesday’s event.
+“There is no climate plan that is serious if it does not anticipate a significant regional transmission upgrade,” Pat Wood III, CEO of Hunt Energy Network and FERC chair from 2001 to 2005, said in Wednesday’s event.

 The 92-page report comes amidst a major shift in federal energy policy.
-President Joe Biden’s broad-ranging climate and energy executive order signed Wednesday directs federal agencies to “accelerate clean energy and transmission projects under federal siting and permitting processes in an environmentally sustainable manner," with FERC and the Energy Department the pertinent federal agencies for transmission.
+President Joe Biden’s broad-ranging climate and energy executive order signed Wednesday directs federal agencies to “accelerate clean energy and transmission projects under federal siting and permitting processes in an environmentally sustainable manner," with FERC and the Energy Department the pertinent federal agencies overseeing transmission.
 Richard Glick, the newly named Democratic FERC chairman, has highlighted transmission policy as a key focus for the agency this year.

 That could set the stage for reforming a transmission paradigm, evolved over two decades of FERC policy, that is failing to keep up with existing renewable growth, let alone that anticipated under the Biden-Harris administration’s goals to decarbonize the electricity sector by 2035.

-“Ten years after FERC’s last major transmission policy action, there are known successful practices to emulate and pitfalls to avoid,” said Rob Gramlich, report co-author and CEO of sponsor Americans for a Clean Energy Grid (ACEG).
+“Ten years after FERC’s last major transmission policy action, there are known successful practices to emulate and pitfalls to avoid,” said Rob Gramlich, report co-author and CEO of sponsor Americans for a Clean Energy Grid.

 The problems with transmission today

-Those pitfalls include “projects that address only local needs, that address reliability without more broadly assessing other benefits, or that simply replace old retiring transmission assets with the same type and design,” Gramlich and report co-author Jay Caspary wrote.
+Those pitfalls include “projects that address only local needs, that address reliability without more broadly assessing other benefits, or that simply replace old retiring transmission assets with the same type and design,” Gramlich and report co-author Jay Caspary state in the document.

 Over the past decade, only a handful of grid operators have taken on the complicated process of aligning multiple states and utilities to build regional transmission capacity to support large-scale wind and solar from the remote areas where it’s most cost-effective to the population centers where the power is most needed.